-The Mississippi State University Office of Research and Economic Development and the Office of Institutional Diversity and Inclusion are jointly issuing a special call for proposals for research that advances inclusion, diversity, equity, and access.
+The Mississippi State University Office of Research and Economic Development and the Office of Institutional Diversity and Inclusion provide support for grants to advance inclusion, diversity, equity, and access.

 - Identification, study and remediation of identified factors that contribute to racism, bias and/or inequities.

 - The complex relationship of issues of race as they intersect with identity, including gender, class, sexual orientation, and ability.

 - Research that documents challenges and/or research that investigates action-based solutions.